lazysopha32/Something/README.md

 Hello

 I did not have the mental capacity nor right state of mind to create something fantastic...
 But here is the whole script for Tron.
+Rah